 If you really want to go for a deep clean, reverse your direction go over your floor once again.
 For example, if you went from left-to-right across the room, this time go from top-to-bottom.
 Changing the grain of your vacuuming can help loosen dirt that may have otherwise remained stuck after your first cleaning pass.

 Want to know the truly easiest and most-secret way to make sure your carpet stays clean when vacuuming?
 Well, it’s not nearly as much about how you vacuum as it is how often.
 If you have a high level of traffic in your home, have pets, or struggle with allergies, you should be vacuuming once every week to two weeks, and at least once a week if your home’s floors are primarily carpet.
 Hardwood, laminate, or synthetic floors are all much easier to take care of, but still need to be regularly and periodically cleaned to remove allergens that could find their way back into your air.
-The more often you vacuum, the cleaner your carpet will remain, and the better your overall at-home health will be.At Elite Cleaning Services, LLC, our team can provide you with high-quality and thorough vacuuming services that keeps your home clean and your carpets fresh and soft.
+The more often you vacuum, the cleaner your carpet will remain, and the better your overall at-home health will be.At Elite Cleaning Services, LLC, our team of Manassas and DC cleaning professionals can provide you with high-quality and thorough vacuuming services that keep your home clean and your carpets fresh and soft.
 Find out more about our regular cleaning contract services or even our one-time deep-cleaning options by calling (888) 627-1497 today!